dornbirndevelops/nintendo-switch-controller-mcu/README.md

-# Nintendo Switch Controller Arduino
+# Nintendo Switch Controller Arduino (documentation updated soon!)

 control your Nintendo Switch using an Arduino UNO R3 and a Raspberry Pi